wallarm/product-documentation/docs/latest/user-guides/ip-lists/overview.md

 Steps:

-1. Decide which list to use depending on your purpose: deny, make allow exception or block only malicious.
+1. Decide which list to use depending on your purpose.
 1. Select [which object to add](#select-object): IP, subnet, location, source type.
 1. [Select time](#select-time-to-stay-in-list) for which the object will stay in a list (it is usually not forever).
 1. [Limit by target application](#limit-by-target-application) (not all requests, but only targeting specific application).